 The bill amends South Dakota law to clarify that certain activities related to equine dental maintenance do not constitute the practice of veterinary medicine.
 Specifically, it introduces a new provision that allows individuals to engage in the removal of equine enamel points, smoothing, contouring, and leveling of equine dental arcades and incisors, as well as the removal of equine deciduous and mobile teeth using handheld or motorized equipment, without being classified as practicing veterinary medicine.

-Additionally, the bill modifies the existing language in Section 36-12-2 by changing the wording from "shall" to "may" regarding who is not considered to be engaging in the practice of veterinary medicine.
-This change provides more flexibility in the interpretation of the law.
-The bill also includes a provision for veterinary livestock assistants, allowing them to perform specific tasks under the supervision of a licensed veterinarian, while establishing a framework for their registration by the State Board of Veterinary Medical Examiners.
+Additionally, the bill modifies existing language in the law by changing the wording from "shall" to "may" regarding who is not considered to be engaging in the practice of veterinary medicine.
+This change provides more flexibility in the interpretation of the law, potentially allowing for a broader range of activities that do not require veterinary licensure.
+The bill also includes provisions for the registration of veterinary livestock assistants who work under the supervision of licensed veterinarians.

 House Engrossed, 02/07/2025: 36-12-2